 By Michael Chabon

-Emily Simon is a freelance writer from Buffalo now living in California.
+Emily Simon is a Buffalo-raised writer who lives in California.